ritikofficial/innovationweek2020/README.md

 ## Purpose of this Repo

-We have two branches on this repo; master & gh-pages.
+We have two branches on this repositery; master & gh-pages.

 Master will be used to host all the final projects of the Innovation Challenge and currently has resources for participants.